liuggio/fastest/README.md

 ### Known problems

-If you're faceing problems with unknown command errors, make sure your  [variables-order](http://us.php.net/manual/en/ini.core.php#ini.variables-order) `php.ini` setting contains `E`.
-If not, your enviroment variables are not set, and commands that are in your `PATH` will not work.
+If you're facing problems with unknown command errors, make sure your  [variables-order](http://us.php.net/manual/en/ini.core.php#ini.variables-order) `php.ini` setting contains `E`.
+If not, your environment variables are not set, and commands that are in your `PATH` will not work.

 ### Contribution